TESS-Laboratory/northern-mara-biodiversity-survey/README.md

 - The Olchoro contains floral species found in Olchoro
 - The Final checklist is a summary of species where found and their IUCN ,CITES status

-The "floral_harmonized_species_list.csv" contains the harmonised list of species fro the raw data.
+The "floral_harmonized_species_list.csv" contains the harmonised list of species for the raw data.

 The "avian_transect point locations.xlsx" contains the georeferenced for the avian start and end points.

 The " floral_transect_point_locations.csv" contains the georeferenced for the floral transect locations.

 - **images**: Folder with images taken during the field exercise.